TheLab-ms/website-content/pages/annual.md

 New Text
 </th></tr><tr>
 <td style="width: 30%; vertical-align: top; padding: 6px;">
-Allow Treasurur to make minor purchases beyond saftey equipment with a $500 annual limit
+Allow Treasurer to make minor purchases beyond saftey equipment with a $500 annual limit
 </td><td style="width: 70%; vertical-align: top; padding: 6px;">
 The Treasurer is empowered to reimburse anyone for the minor purchase of equipment or supplies to be dedicated to TheLAB.MS out of the general fund.<br>
 The Treasurer is also empowered to make minor purchases of equipment or supplies for TheLAB.MS directly.<br>